How to Perform Plasma Upper Eyelid Tightening For The First Time

 The duration of each spot is in the region of 1/4 to 1/2 of a second.

 The video below will provide you with some reference treatments to emulate in order to reproduce these types of treatment intensity.

-After witnessing the results of low and medium intensity treatments there may be the temptation of performing high-intensity treatments in order to achieve far better results.
-Please remember that the results of plasma eyelid tightening cannot be rushed and the improvements achieved due to the treatments cannot overcome what it is realistically possible due to the physics of the treatment itself.
+After witnessing the results of low and medium intensity treatments you may be tempted to perform high-intensity treatments in order to achieve far better results.
+Please remember that the results of plasma eyelid tightening cannot be rushed and the improvements achieved due to the treatment cannot produce the miracles that many short lived markets advertise.
+There are limits to what it is realistically possible due to the physics of this type of treatment.

 The problem with high-intensity treatments is that while the results may be marginally better than low and medium intensity treatments the immediate reactions and increased likelihood of potential longer-term adverse reactions can discourage people from undergoing further plasma tightening treatments.

 Additionally, it has become clear that high-intensity treatments do not bring significant improvements compared to medium intensity treatments.
 In other words, high-intensity treatments do not bring about proportional improvements to the tightening sought by the clients.
 In terms of results, high-intensity treatments only bring about a minor long-term improvement compared with the long-term results of medium intensity treatments.